 - Connect the jumper wires as you did on the previous step.
 Using an ohmmeter, check for continuity between the two power terminals.
 If there is continuity, the relay is working properly.
 Otherwise, replace the relay.

-Always check for severe corrosion on the (ASD) relay socket terminals.
+Check for severe corrosion on the (ASD) relay socket terminals.
 Check for broken wires under the (ASD) main relay box.
-And, If you don’t see ground from the (PCM) in the socket; check for ground on the brown/white wire coming from the (PCM).
-Finally, If you still don’t see ground and you don’t have an anti-theft issue; you may have a bad ignition switch.
+If you don’t see ground, from the (PCM) in the socket; check for ground on the brown/white wire coming from the (PCM).
+Finally, if you still don’t see ground and you don’t have an anti-theft issue; you may have a bad ignition switch.